xmartlabs/gong/README.md

   <img src="/images/banner.png">
 </p>

-**Gong** is [Xmartlabs](https://xmartlabs.com/)' official Android template project, written in Kotlin and focused on providing a solid app architecture.
+**Gong** is [Xmartlabs](https://xmartlabs.com/)' official Android template project, written in Kotlin, and focused on providing a solid app architecture.
 One of the main objectives of this project is to supply a good starting point for all new android apps, which lets you move forward fast using the latest Android Components and libraries.
 We're using "clean architecture" to structure, decouple, expand, and maintain the code.